Diss, Norfolk: History

 John Skelton, tutor and court poet to Henry VIII, was appointed rector at St. Mary's Church in Diss in about 1503.
 He retained the benefice until his death.
 Events there formed the subject of some of his poems, such as the humorous invective "Ware the Hauke", in which another priest goes falconing in St Mary's, barring the doors against him and causing chaos in the church.

 Opposite the 14th-century parish Church of St Mary the Virgin stands a 16th-century building known as the Dolphin House.
 This was one of the town's major buildings, as its impressive dressed-oak beams denote.
 It may have been a wool merchant's house.
 Formerly a pub, the Dolphin, from the 1800s to the 1960s, the building now houses some small businesses.

 Next to Dolphin House is the town's market place, the town's geographical and social centre.
 The market is held every Friday (except Good Friday and other holidays, when it is rescheduled to Thursday): a variety of local traders sell fresh fruit and vegetables, meat, fish and cheeses.
 It was first granted a charter by Richard the Lionheart.
 The town's post office and main shopping street, Mere Street, are also near the marketplace, and Diss Town Hall is located nearby on Market Hill.

 Early in 1871, alterations at a house in Mount Street about 100 yd north of the parish church led workmen to remove the brick flooring of a ground-floor room and insert the joists of a boarded floor.
 They found in the centre, some 18 in from the surface, a hoard of over 300 coins, all silver but for two gold nobles.

 From 1927 until 1982, Cambridge businessman Jack Baldry and his son Derek operated a factory in the town that produced soda water, lemonade and cola for the pubs of East Anglia.
 Baldry also owned soft drinks factories in Cambridge and Sawston The old brewery in Diss that Jack converted into a soda factory is still known locally as Baldry's Yard.

+The Diss Museum has been located in a building called the Shambles since 1993.

 The 100th Bomb Group Memorial Museum is located 7.2 km east of Diss at the former RAF Thorpe Abbotts airfield.

 In March 2006, Diss became the third UK town to join Cittaslow, an international body promoting a concept of "Slow Towns".
 However, it has since withdrawn.